Teladoc Health: Services and business model

-The company's physicians treat non-emergencies such as the flu, pink eye, infections, sinus issues, mental health issues, and dermatological conditions, among others.
-The company has an expert network of 55,000 involved in 450 medical subspecialties.
-While medication can be prescribed remotely, physicians do not prescribe narcotics or "lifestyle" drugs such as Viagra, and refer some cases to clinics or emergency rooms.
+With different medical subspecialties, the company's physicians treat non-emergencies such as the flu, mental health issues, and dermatological conditions, and can prescribe medication remotely.
 In 2014, Teladoc Health reported that it sent around 1% of consultations to the emergency room, and around 6% to a primary care physician or urgent care center.
 In 2019, the company also claimed that 92% of medical issues were resolved after the first visit.
 Physicians overall follow "more than 100 proprietary clinical guidelines" developed by Teladoc Health, and are prohibited from physically meeting their telemedicine patients.
 Teams of nurses review around 10% of each physician's consults monthly.

 Contracting largely with insurers and large employers, Teladoc Health generates revenue through a yearly or monthly fee charged per subscriber, as well as a fee for individual consults.
 Some companies waive or subsidize the consult fee for their employees.
-Teladoc Health has around 3,100 licensed physicians and nurses and services offered in about 30 languages.
+Teladoc Health has around 7,000 licensed care providers and services offered in about 30 languages.
 By July 2020, the company stated it served "60 of the top 100 hospitals," with telemedical robots being used at hospitals such as Providence Regional Medical Center in Everett, Washington and Sheba Medical Center in Israel, minimizing the potential spread of coronavirus.

+There have been a number of studies analyzing Teladoc's impact on the industry.

+Disaster aid

+Teladoc Health has provided free telehealth visits to natural disaster and hurricane victims in the United States, including to victims of incidents such as the 2018 Camp Fire in Paradise, California, and Hurricane Ida in 2021.
+In March 2023, it began providing free care to residents in Mississippi affected by recent tornadoes.